 The final episode of The Mary Tyler Moore Show airs on CBS.

-Senate ratifies treaties that will end U.S. control of Panama Canal after 1999.
+Senate ratifies treaties that will end U.S. control of the Panama Canal after 1999.

 Bell Telephone Company introduces the first cellular phone system.

-The Department of Accountancy becomes School of Accountancy.
+The Department of Accountancy becomes the School of Accountancy.